UniTime/unitime-doc/installation.md

 * This is due to the new sandboxing feature.
 More details are available at [https://salsa.debian.org/java-team/tomcat9/blob/master/debian/README.Debian](https://salsa.debian.org/java-team/tomcat9/blob/master/debian/README.Debian)

 ## Upgrade
-Please note that UniTime 4.8 requires Java 11 or later.
-Java 8 is no longer supported.
 To upgrade an existing UniTime installation, only the new `UniTime.war` file should be placed in the `Tomcat/webapps` folder instead of the existing one.
 All the necessary changes to the database are done automatically during the first deployment.
 The safest way to do so is as follows:
 1. Stop tomcat
 2. Backup the existing database (e.g., using mysqldump on MySQL or exp on Oracle)